The Secret House (TV series): Production

 Director Lee Min-soo and Lee Young-eun are reuniting after 12 years since MBC daily 2010 soap opera The Scarlet Letter.
 Lee Young-eun, herself is returning to TV series after hiatus of 3 years.
 She was last seen in KBS daily drama Home for Summer.
 Yoon A-jung and Yoon Bok-in are working together after 5 years, since the 2016-17 KBS daily drama That Sun in the Sky.

+International broadcast

+In Vietnam, the series was broadcast on VTV3 from June 7, 2023 under the title Ngôi nhà bí mật.

+In India, the series was broadcast on Atrangii from July 3, 2023 under the title My Secret House.